1.1. Super Output Area and Output Area population estimates

 CCGs are organised into the higher level of health geography of NHS England (region, local office) and NHS England (Region).
 These geographies are formed from groups of CCGs and therefore population estimates for these areas are also created by directly aggregating LSOA estimates.
-In April 2017 there were 207 CCGs, 14 NHS England region local offices and 4 NHS England regions.

 4.4.
 Production of ward and parliamentary constituency estimates